 Historically, approximately 50% of UGIB was attributed to peptic ulcer disease (PUD).8 However, in a recent analysis of the Clinical Outcomes Research Initiative (CORI) national database that includes community, academic, and Veterans Affairs endoscopy practices, the most common abnormality on an esophagogastroduodenoscopy for UGIB was "mucosal abnormality" (40%).9 PUD was the second most common diagnosis (21%), followed by esophageal inflammation (~15%), varices (11%), arteriovenous malformations (~5%), Mallory-Weiss tear (~3%), and tumors (~1%).9

-Clinical characteristics help classify patients with UGIB into high-risk and low-risk ...
+Clinical characteristics help classify patients ...